LocalT0aster/Notes/Course/TCS/AIrequests.md

 2. The current contents of the tape.
 3. The current position of the tape head.

-For instance, if a machine is in state \( q \), the tape contains the string "0100B", and the tape head is pointing at the second '0', a configuration might be represented as "0q0100B".
+For instance, if a machine is in state $q$, the tape contains the string "0100B", and the tape head is pointing at the second '0', a configuration might be represented as "0q0100B".

 **Tape Operations**: